Sint Maarten: Environmental laws

 The beach policy (as of 1994) views the beach from the perspective of being an ecosystem service for recreational activities.
-This is because the economy on Sint Maarten is tourism-driven and many tourists come to the island to enjoy the 37 beaches on the island.
+This is because the economy on Sint Maarten is tourism-driven, and many tourists come to the island to enjoy the 37 beaches on the island.
 The policy has three main points: the beach must be usable for everyone, developments negatively affecting recreational use will be prevented, and beaches should be protected against human influences that could impair their recreational function.
 The policy's main purpose is to protect the recreational value of the beach.
 The laws do not consider the protection and ecological value of this habitat in regard to protecting nesting sea turtles, preserving the beach line, or preserving the plants that live in and along the beach line.

 The hillside policy, as of 1998, is mainly concerned with residential development.
-On the hillside, only residential development is permitted, certain hillsides with important “visual impact” are protected and conserved for their general landscape.
+On the hillside, only residential development is permitted, certain hillsides with important "visual impact" are protected and conserved for their general landscape.
 A natural park is projected for the following hills: Cole Bay Hill, Sentry Hill, St. Peters Hill, Concordia Hill, Marigot Hill, Waymouth Hill, and Williams Hill.
 The policy stated the main objective was to conserve and maintain the green hillside and restore any natural habitats if needed.
-However, as of 2020, these natural parks have not yet been established.
+However, as of 2020, these natural parks had not yet been established.